Gina Miller: Woman behind Brexit bombshell

 But by the next morning she was already planning to take on the government to ensure that the Prime minister could not invoke Article 50 without a vote in Parliament.

-Miller, who was born in Guyana but lived in the UK since for the past 41 years since the age of 10, runs an investment company with her husband, Alan.
+Miller, who was born in Guyana but lived in the UK for the past 41 years since the age of 10, runs an investment company with her husband, Alan.

 In 2012, she set up the True and Fair campaign, which attempts to "limit the possibility of future mis-selling or financial scandals through greater transparency."